 Competence centre on climate change mitigation in energy intensive industries

-The competence centre will be established as a new ZUG location in Cottbus in eastern Germany.
+The competence centre will be established as a new ZUG location in Cottbus in Eastern Germany.
 In collaboration with the Brandenburg University of Technology Cottbus-Senftenberg, the KEI will act as a think tank for climate change mitigation in industry, identify research needs, initiate research work, aid cluster development and identify funding opportunities.
-In addition, the KEI will be made an arm of the German Environment Agency (UBA) and be responsible for implementing the planned BMU funding programme on industrial decarbonisation.
-The KEI is currently being designed and developed, and should go into operation in the course of 2019.
+The kick-off meeting for the Competence Centre took place on 7 March 2019 in Cottbus and it will be operational during 2019.

 Climate change mitigation in energy intensive industry